Here are some tips for troubleshooting transcription issues you may encounter.

 Audio files

-- Select Project panel on the right-hand side of Descript.
+- Open the Project panel on the right side of the editor.

-to the right of the file's name, and choose Separate into mono files.
+) and select Separate into mono files.
 This will create two new files based on channel 1 and channel 2 of your file.

 Video files

-- Open the video in Quicktime or a similar application and export it as an audio-only file.
+- Open the video in Quicktime or similar, and export it as an audio-only file.

-- Add the audio file to your project.
+- In Descript, go to the Project panel and locate the Files section.
+Add the audio-only file to your project.

-- Select Done to return to the main editor.
+- Click Done to close the Sequence editor.

 Phase prevention